Lawn bowls at the 2018 Commonwealth Games

-Lawn bowls at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia from April 5 to 13.
+Lawn bowls at the 2018 Commonwealth Games was the 20th appearance of lawn bowls at the Commonwealth Games.
+The lawn bowls competition was held at the Broadbeach Bowls Club in the Gold Coast, Australia, from April 5 to 13.

 Lawn bowls is one of ten core sports at the Commonwealth Games and has been continuously held at every Games since the 1930 British Empire Games, with the exception of the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
 A total of four events per gender were contested, along with two open para-sport events, which meant a total of ten medal events were contested.

 Schedule

 The following is the Lawn bowls schedule: